 Related State and/or Local Priorities:

-GOAL: e instructional practice through professional development and arning communities at schools and recruiting and retaining high quality 1 2_X 3 4 5 6 7 8
+GOAL: Goal 2: Improve instructional practice through profess professional learning communities at schools and reco !
+1 2 X 3 4 5 6 7 8

-GOAL. teachers and p COE only: 9 10
+GOAL. teachers and principals.
+COE only: 9 10

-• Local: Specify
+Local: Specify

-Identified Need: • and retain, and to provide professional development opportribities to improve academic performance for all stridents and enable English learners.
+Identified Need: ■ and retain, and to provide professional development opportinities to imploye academic performance for all stridents and enable English learners to

 Goal Schools: All

 Applies Applicable Pupil Subgroups: All

 to:

-LCAP Year 1: 2016-17
+LCA P Year 1: 2016-17

-a) Developed observational tool to measure CCSS implementation - baseline data collected in 2015-16 (2A, 2B)

-• cted Annual b) LCAP Student Survey responses of 'often' on CCSS-related questions will increase by 3% (2A)

-Measura able Outcomes: c) % of new teachers who stay into their 4th year will increase by 3%
+cted Annual b) LCAP Student Survey responses of 'often' on CCS. c) % of new teachers who stay into their 4th year w ill increase by 3%

-d) % of principals who stay into their 4th year will increase by 5%
+d) % of principals who stay into their 4th year will in crease by 5%

-Actions/Services Scope of Service Pupils to be served within identified scope of service Budgeted Expenditures Provide additional calendar days for teacher professional development, including standards-based instruction and classroom management strategies - (increase to 4 days).
-Supports 75% unduplicated students and 12% special education students (2312) LEA- wide X_ALL Provide additional calendar days /time for teacher professional development using \$3,781,822 in supplemental & concentration funds - for services 4 District-wide staff development day, plus targeted training for classified staff.
-Supports 75% unduplicated students and 12% special education students (2311) LEA- wide X_ALL Provide professional development for classified staff using \$461,317 in supplemental & concentration funds for supplies and services B. Site Funding to Implement Single Plan for Student Achievement (SPSA) toward LCAP goals.
+Actions/Services Scope of Service Pupils to be served within identified scope of service Budgeted Expenditures 1 Provide additional calendar days for teacher professional development, including standards-based instruction and classroom management strategies - (increase to 4 days).
+Supports 75% unduplicated students and 12% special education students (2312) LEA- wide X_ALL Provide additional calendar days /time for teacher professional development using \$3,781,822 in supplemental & concentration funds - for services 2 District-wide staff development day, plus targeted training for classified staff.
+Supports 75% unduplicated students and 12% special education students (2311) LEA- wide X_ALL Provide professional development for classified staff using \$461,317 in supplemental & concentration funds for supplies and services 3 .
+Site Funding to Implement Single Plan for Student Achievement (SPSA) toward LCAP goals.
 Schools use funding to meet specific student needs based on data.
 Supports 75% unduplicated students and 12% special education students; funds are allocated based on school's unduplicated count.
-For a list of how schools used funding in the previous year, please see school LEA- wide X_ALL Direct allocation of monies to schools using \$3,800,000 in supplemental & concentration grants for salaries, benefits, supplies, and services.
+For a list of how schools used funding in the previous year, please see school infographics available online at wccusd.net/lcap, or in the district office.
+(RS 9670) LEA- wide X_ALL Direct allocation of monies to schools using \$3,800,000 in supplemental & concentration grants for salaries, benefits, supplies, and services.